houdaifa-boukhari/houdaifa-boukhari/README.md

 - 💻 Currently a student at 1337 Med School in Morocco.
 - 🎓 Common Core completed and exploring advanced cybersecurity concepts.
-- 📜 Preparing for [Certification Name, e.g., CompTIA Security+, OSCP].
+- 📜 Preparing for Certification CompTIA Security+, OSCP.
 - 🌍 Based in Morocco.
-- 🔒 Focused on [specific interests, e.g., penetration testing, forensics, or secure software development].
+- 🔒 Focused on penetration testing, red team operations, and binary exploitation.

 ---